timosalm/spring-ai-recipe-finder/README.md

 ```

 ### Vector DB
 On your local machine, a Redis database is automatically started and configured with docker compose.
+On your local machine, a Redis database is automatically started and configured with Docker Compose for the favorite-recipes-server.
+As a fallback if no Redis database is configured, a SimpleVectorStore instance will be used.

 # Running the application locally
 ```
 ./gradlew bootRun
 ```
 Open [http://localhost:8080](http://localhost:8080) in your browser.
-Enter the ingredients (e.g. "Potatoes") you want to find a recipe for in the form and press the "find" button.
+Enter the ingredients (e.g. "Cheese") you want to find a recipe for in the form and press the "find" button.

 ## Function Calling
 By checking the "Prefer available ingredients" checkbox, [Function Calling](https://docs.spring.io/spring-ai/reference/1.0/concepts.html#_function_calling) will be enabled.
-As the functionalities to add always available ingredients and for the API call to check the available ingredients in the fridge are not yet implemented, they can be configured via the
+As the functionality the API call to check the available ingredients in the fridge are not yet implemented, they can be configured via the
-`app.always-available-ingredients` and `app.available-ingredients-in-fridge` properties in [application.yaml](src/main/resources/application.yaml).
+`app.available-ingredients-in-fridge` property in [application.yaml](src/main/resources/application.yaml).

 Bacon and onions are currently configured for available ingredients in fridge.
-With the input "Potatoes", you should get a recipe with potatoes and bacon.
+With the input "Cheese", you should get a recipe with cheese and bacon.
 ![](docs/images/ui-sample-function-calling.png)

 ## Retrieval-Augmented Generation(RAG)